 The Department of Business, Enterprise and Innovation have produced a Brexit Preparedness Checklist for businesses.
 The checklist sets out essential actions which businesses can take in advance of Brexit, to ensure that they will still be able to trade with the UK after it leaves the EU.
-The checklist also includes links to the agencies who can provide the relevant guidance and supports.
+The checklist includes links to the agencies who can provide you with the relevant guidance and supports.

 The European Commission (EC) has issued a number of notices to businesses and manufacturers on how best to prepare for Brexit.
 These notices outline how Brexit would change law and policy across a wide range of sectors.
 The notices state that given the considerable uncertainties, manufacturers who sell to the EU Single Market should ensure that their certification remains valid post-Brexit.

 The full list of notices can be viewed here: European Commission > Brexit preparedness

-In February 2019, the EU Commission published a set of Q&As on placing industrial products on the EU market, in the event of the UK leaving the EU without a ratified withdrawal agreement or transition period defined.
+In February 2019, the EU Commission published a set of Q&As on placing industrial products on the EU market, in the event of the UK leaving the EU without a ratified withdrawal agreement or defined transition period.

 It is available here.